IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI

-\sysname{} enables users to chain multiple \textit{Exploration Blocks} on the canvas, allowing them to build upon previously explored ideas across different properties (DG 2) (Figure~\ref{fig:feature2}).
-When a new block is linked to an existing one, the previously explored properties, suggestions, and their corresponding generated images serve as input context for the next stage of exploration.
-Therefore, the images generated in the next \textit{Result Blocks} reflect not only the current intent but also the accumulated exploration history.
-Technical details of this contextual image generation process are described in Section~\ref{sec:tech2}.
-This chaining mechanism preserves continuity in the creative direction and supports step-by-step expansion across multiple properties.
+Users can chain multiple \textit{Exploration Blocks} to build on earlier ideas across different properties.
+When a new block is linked to an existing one, its setting, suggestions, and generated results become input for the next stage of exploration, and images generated in subsequent \textit{Result Blocks} reflect both the current intent and the accumulated exploration history.
+Technical details of this image generation process are in Appendix~\ref{appendix:tech}.

-As users chain multiple blocks into one block, those are shown as a branch, helping users to explore in a parallel way and easily keep track of how their ideas evolved.
-Each path forms a partial or complete design concept, encouraging users to iterate on multiple variations and revisit earlier decisions if needed.

-\begin{block} After exploring design concepts for his character's entity, \username{} moves on to the next property, ``Image Style''.
+\begin{block} After exploring different character entities, \username{} moves on to the next property, ``Image Style''.
 He creates a new \textit{Exploration Block} and connects it to the previous one.
-He crafts this block to explore typical watercolor styles and reviews the system's suggestions, just as he did with the ``Mascot's Entity'' block.
-This time, however, the generated images shown in the \textit{Result Block} reflect not only the watercolor style, but also incorporate the previously explored character entities from the connected block.
-This continuity allows \username{} to carry forward the context of earlier ideas, enabling him to develop more coherent and layered concepts across different design dimensions. \end{block}
+He explores typical watercolor styles and adjusts the system's suggestions, just as he did with the ``Mascot's Entity''.
+The generated images shown in the \textit{Result Block} reflect not only the watercolor style, but also incorporate the previously explored character entities from the connected block (right side of Figure~\ref{fig:feature1}). \end{block}